MiKL5/Jarditou/readme.md

     Jarditou

-    1. jarditouHTML ·> html only
+    1. jarditouHTML ·> html only ;
-    2. jarditouCSS ··> avec le CSS
+    2. jarditouCSS ··> with CSS ;
-    3. jarditouJS ···> inclus le JavaScript
+    3. jarditouJS ···> includes JavaScript.

 ___